· Updated July 18, 2020 · 7 minutes to read

 In common with many newsletters, we monitor open rates (so we know when/if you open the newsletter), and may monitor clicks on each story on both the web and emails (so we know which story you find interesting).
 We do not give any personally-identifiable data about you or your behaviour to any third party.
 We may aggregate information in a non-personal way for current/potential advertisers, or for bragging rights.

-You can unsubscribe directly from every newsletter.
-That will instantly stop emails to you, and send you user account deletion information.
+You can unsubscribe directly from every newsletter: there’s an unsubscribe link in every one.
+That will instantly stop our daily emails to you, and will send you user account deletion information.

 Podnews is hosted within the EU.
 We use a mixture of EU and US-based email servers.
 Received email is mirrored on global infrastructure operated by a variety of organisations.